ioncakephper/inquirer-from-object/README.md

 [![npm version](https://img.shields.io/npm/v/inquirer-from-object)](https://www.npmjs.com/package/inquirer-from-object)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A library to dynamically generate Inquirer.js questions from a configuration object, supporting various data types and nested structures.
+## Description

+`inquirer-from-object` is a utility library that simplifies the process of creating interactive command-line prompts with Inquirer.js.
+It dynamically generates an array of Inquirer.js question objects from a given JavaScript configuration object, making it easy to build complex, data-driven CLI interactions.
+This library is ideal for scaffolding tools, configuration wizards, and any application that requires user input to populate a configuration structure.

+By automatically inferring question types, supporting nested objects, and providing customizable message formatting, `inquirer-from-object` streamlines the development of interactive prompts and reduces boilerplate code.

 ## Key Features